lightninglabs/lightning-dev-site/_pages/overview.md

 ### Introduction

 The LND Overview and Developer Guide aims to provide *just* enough information about LND to enable readers to build applications.
-It start with a conceptual review of the Lightning Network, before jumping into the important aspects of working with specifically LND.
+It starts with a conceptual review of the Lightning Network, before jumping into the important aspects of working specifically with LND.
 If you are already comfortable with how the Lightning Network works, feel free to skip down to the [Components](#components) section.
 The command line examples are for illustrative purposes only and will be covered in more depth in the [installation guide](/guides/installation/) and